 “A few months ago our committee came together after realizing that the issues were critically important and there needed to be balance in the discussion.”

 - Until I helped start Citizens for Representative Government of MC last year, there WAS NO BALANCE because those who were making decisions were also promoting their own actions.
-That’s not balance.
+That’s not balanced.

 - Mike Donegan, the leader of this PAC, is the former mayor who set our city on a course that few, had they known about it, would have gotten on board with.
 Mayor Moody & Councilman Hatfield are simply continuing what Donegan started.